DataDog/datadog-go/README.md

 `datadog-go` is a library that provides a [DogStatsD](https://docs.datadoghq.com/developers/dogstatsd/?code-lang=go) client in Golang.

-Go 1.12+ is officially supported.
+Go 1.12+ is officially supported?????
 Older versions might work but are not tested.

 The following documentation is available: